ArtBlocks/artblocks-community-tooling/RoyaltiesProcessorDelivery/readme.md

 > :warning: No guarantee of accuracy is included with this community tooling.
 Please verify all results when using, and be sure to understand [assumptions](#assumptions)

-This set of scripts helps summarize and track all sales of all Art Blocks tokens on the OpenSea marketplace.
+This set of scripts helps summarize and track all sales of all Art Blocks tokens on the OpenSea and LooksRare marketplaces.

 # Getting started